-Focused on all things maintenance and repair, this program will deliver extensive programming that supports and identifies the key challenges and opportunities across the industry.
+Focused on all things maintenance and repair, this program will deliver extensive sessions that supports and identifies the key challenges and opportunities across the industry.
 Discover the means of reliability and asset management, understand the importance of everyday maintenance whether predicted/scheduled or emergency, and engage in conversations with peers to further your business with emerging technologies and future trends.

 The booming ferry and inland overnight cruise markets has helped boost passenger vessel sector growth and stability.
 The sector is seeing new designs, green technologies to improved fleet management and other technology.
 In the inland waterways sector, increased freight opportunities from chemical plants should mean additional opportunities for barge companies while continuing to reduce the oversupply of equipment.
 Infrastructure improvements are in high demand as commercial and recreational transportation crowd the rivers.
 This program will address the strategic concepts in maintaining what is working and reversing what is not along the inland waterways and discuss what’s on the horizon.